How do I get sensible advice?

 have several substitute clues like that and a different password for

-every site I'm registered with.
+every single site we're registered with.

 Nowadays the experts say that the key to a really secure password